 If two optical frequencies are relatively close, there difference can be measured relatively easily: a beat note is obtained by superimposing the two beams on a fast photodetector, and the photodetector's output signal can be processed with an electronic frequency counter, for example.

 The optical frequency of light is in a sense more fundamental then the optical wavelength.
 For example, an atom or ion exposed to light cannot “see” the wavelength since its size is only a very small fraction of it.
 It essentially just registers a fast oscillation, i.e., the optical frequency.
 If that frequency coincides with certain internal resins frequencies, resonant excitation processes can occur.
 The internal resonant frequencies are not related to some distance equal to the optical wavelength.
 Nevertheless, for historical reasons it is more common to specify wavelengths rather than optical frequencies of light.
 (For example, Nd:YAG lasers operating on their standard laser transition are commonly said to emit light with 1064 nm vacuum wavelength, rather than with a frequency of 282 THz.)
 This is essentially because optical wavelengths could soon be determined by using various kinds of interferometers, whereas it was difficult in the early times to measure or even to estimate optical frequencies.

-See also: optical spectrum, optical frequency standards, optical clocks, frequency metrology, frequency combs, frequency noise, wavelength
+See also: optical spectrum, optical frequency standards, optical clocks, frequency metrology, frequency combs, monochromatic light, frequency noise, acousto-optic frequency shifters, wavelength

 and other articles in the categories general optics, optical metrology, physical foundations, optical resonators